F-Tahir/ObjectTracker-Hons/README.md

 ### Additions for next few months - prioritise these(date TBA)

 - [ ] Improve template matching
-    - [ ] Possibly implement another object recognition method that is rotation/scale invariant
-    - [ ] Update template on each frame
+    - [X] Update template on each frame
-    - [ ] Allow for automatic correction of template by clicking on location
+    - [X] Allow for manual correction of template by clicking on location
+    - [ ] Speed up template matching (e.g. by adding concurrency)
+    - [ ] Possibly allow for template to be rotated?
-- [ ] Fix small bugs with changing between tracking modes when initialising template
+- [ ] Fix bugs with changing between tracking modes when initialising template
 - [ ] Fix bug where app crashes if a template is not selected but user unfreezes preview
 - [ ] Add code to clear the selected template each time automatic tracking is initialized again
-- [ ] Add code to access sensor (accelerometer and gyroscope for now) readings
+- [ ] Add code to access sensor (accelerometer and gyroscope for now) readings (more info to come)
+    - [ ] Figure out reasonable sensor polling time
-    - [ ] Append sensor data to some file (to be discussed)
+    - [ ] Append sensor data to some file

 ### Changes/implementations to be made but are currently not prioritized